resbaz/2015-02-11-instructor-training/schedule.md

   - Video assessment

 ###Session 6
- - Preparing for a workshop
+ - Preparing to teach
+  - Walk-through of the Software Carpentry lesson material repos
   - Bill and Damien to describe how they go about preparing to teach
   - Activity: based on this [post](http://mozillascience.org/train-the-trainers-next-iterations/) and [discussion](http://forum.mozillascience.org/t/train-the-trainers-next-iterations/166)

 ###Session 7
+ - Planning a workshop
+  - Walk-though of the lead organiser checklist and other useful resources
   - Activity: Planning for upcoming workshops in Australia/NZ (in regional groups)
     - The groups and instructions for this session can be found [here](https://github.com/resbaz/2015-02-11-instructor-training/blob/master/future_workshops.md)

 ###Closing remarks
 *Damien, 15 min*